KamilBczk/Good-Btn/README.md

 ## Description

-This framework allows you to create html buttons simply.
-To be able to change the color of the buttons, I invite you to take a look in the [Demo](#demo) section.
+This framework allows you to create html buttons easly.
+To be able to change the color of the buttons, I invite you to take a look at the [Demo](#demo) section.

 #### Technologies